Using code-server with Multiple Users

 • Vim

-Coder is a flexible solution that could be used to do all the above solutions so it’s not exactly an alternative.
+Coder is a flexible solution to manage all the above solutions so it’s not exactly an alternative.
 But it does have more features out-of-the-box and is much easier to set up.
 Taken from our docs, here’s a diagram with more details:

 Pros